Day camps for children of all experience levels, ages 7-18.

 How old should you be to attend Bay Area Shakespeare Camps?

 We have camps for children ages 7 to 18!
-7 years old (rising 2nd graders) through 12 years old (rising 7th graders) for our Shakespeare Players camps, and and 13 years old (rising 8th graders) through 18 years old for our Upstart Crows Camp for Teens and our Advanced Shakespeare Workshop.
+7 years old (rising 2nd graders) through 10 years old (rising 5th graders) for our Groundlings Camp and 11 years old (rising 6th graders) through 13 years old (rising 8th graders) for our Players camps.
+Our Advanced Shakespeare Workshop is open to middle and high school students, age 12-18.
 The age criteria are based on a few different variables, but its primary intent is to try and ensure that the camper’s experience is a positive and enjoyable one.

 Is it okay to go to camp if you’ve never acted before?

 Yes!
-Groundlings, Shakespeare Players, and Upstart Crows Camps are designed for beginning and intermediate campers.
-Classes are small enough that our teaching artists are able to work with each individual at his or her level, including those who are new to performing.
+Groundlings and Players Camps are designed for beginning and intermediate campers.
+Classes are small enough that our teaching artists are able to work with each individual at their level, including those who are new to performing.

 What is the camper-teacher ratio at camp?

-Approximately 10:1.
-The maximum number of campers at each session is 40.
-For a full camp, there will be 3 teaching artists and 1 manager.
-Full camps frequently also have a teen intern.
 Each group has no more than 15 campers with one teaching artist, to ensure that everyone gets plenty of individual attention and a speaking role in the final production.
+For a full camp, there will be 3 teaching artists, 1 manager, and 1 intern.

 Who are the teaching artists at Bay Area Shakespeare Camp?

-Our teaching artists are working actors, stage managers, directors, and designers.
+Our teaching artists are working actors, stage managers, directors, designers, and more.
 Most have extensive teaching experience with camps and other programs.
 About a third have postgraduate degrees in theater.
 Some are currently enrolled in theatre degree programs at Universities.
 All of our teaching artists attend our company culture, classroom management, and curriculum training sessions.
-We do criminal background checks on all teaching staff.
 We are very proud of the quality of our teaching artists and curriculum.
 See our roster of Teaching Artists.

 What happens during a typical day at Shakespeare Camp?

-In Shakespeare Players camps, the classes are Voice & Movement, which helps each actor to learn to use their voice and body to communicate characters and on-stage objectives; Discovering Shakespeare, focused on exploring the words Shakespeare used, his language and the culture he wrote in; and Production & Design, in which campers design and create their own props, scenery, and costumes.
-In Upstart Crows camps, instead of Production & Design, we focus on Audition Technique or Stage Combat.
+The classes are designed to introduce students to a wide range of theatrical elements.
+Voice & Movement helps each actor to learn to use their voice and body to communicate characters and on-stage objectives.
+Discovering Shakespeare focuses on exploring the language Shakespeare used and the culture he wrote in.
+Production & Design gives campers space to design and create their own props, scenery, and costumes.

 What should my child bring to Shakespeare Camp?
 What clothes are appropriate?

-Campers should bring a bag lunch (no food is provided), any necessary medication, and an afternoon snack if attending aftercare.
+Campers should bring a snack and a bag lunch (no food is provided), any necessary medication, and an afternoon snack if attending aftercare.
 Some sites have faith-based food restrictions, about which you’ll be informed in the confirmation letter.
 We highly recommend bringing a large bottle of water and sunscreen for outdoor sites.
 We provide all worksheets, a class folder, a script and materials for prop, scenery, and costume construction.
-Campers will sometimes volunteer to bring props and costumes from home.
+Campers may sometimes volunteer to bring props or costume pieces from home.
 We cannot be responsible for lost property, so think carefully before sending something precious.
-Campers should wear clothes that are comfortable to move in – skirts are not allowed unless shorts or leggings are worn underneath.
-No sandals or flip-flops; closed-toed shoes are best.
+Campers should wear clothes that are comfortable to move in.
+Please wear shorts or leggings underneath skirts or dresses.
+No flip-flops; closed-toed shoes or sandals with secure straps are best.

 Why does the youngest group perform a scene or selection of scenes instead of a full play?